MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-item-substitutions-with-copilot.md

 In a business landscape that changes fast, companies often need to evolve the portfolio of products they sell.
 Whether it's adding new products, changing existing products, or adding entire new product lines and categories, it's often time consuming to create and manage product (item) information.

-Reusing information from similar items can be a good option and Copilot will help you to identify similar items.
+Reusing information from similar items can be a good option and Copilot can help you to identify similar items.
 An extra benefit is that suggest item substitution also reduces the risk of creating duplicated entries on the Items list page.

-## What are capabilities of suggest item substitutions with Copilot?
+## What are the capabilities of suggest item substitutions with Copilot?

 * Substitutions